Stuffed Shishito Peppers

 Ingredients

 • Shishito pepper: These peppers are easy to find in specialty grocery stores or farmers' markets during the summer.
-My local Wegmans store carries them throughout the year.
+My local Wegmans store carries them year-round.

 • Cream cheese: If you prefer, you can opt for low-fat cream cheese.
 Vegan cream cheese is the closest substitute for a vegan diet.